ITensor/website/docs/julia/install/main.md

 prompt `julia>` on the left of your screen.
 2. To run a code such as the `code.jl` file discussed above, input the command

-        include("code.jl")
+        julia> include("code.jl")

   Note that you must be in the same folder as `code.jl` for this to work; otherwise input the entire path to the `code.jl` file.
 The code will run and you will see its output in the REPL.
 3. Now say you want to modify and re-run the code.
+To do this, just edit the file in another terminal window or shell session, without closing your Julia session.
+Now run the command

+        julia> include("code.jl")

-To do this, leave your interactive Julia session running and just edit the file in another terminal window or shell session.
-Now run the command `include("code.jl")` again and your updated code will run, but this time skipping any of the precompilation overhead incurred on previous steps.
+   again and your updated code will run, but this time skipping any of the precompilation overhead incurred on previous steps.

 The above steps to running a code interactively has a big advantage that you only have to pay the startup time of compiling ITensor and other libraries you are using once.
 Further changes to your code only incur very small extra compilation times, facilitating rapid development.